awsdocs/aws-systems-manager-user-guide/doc_source/sysman-proxy-with-ssm-agent.md

    systemctl edit amazon-ssm-agent
    ```

-   For Ubuntu instances installed by using snap, execute the following command:
+   For Ubuntu Server instances installed by using snap, execute the following command:

    ```
    systemctl edit snap.amazon-ssm-agent.amazon-ssm-agent